salesforce/lwc-rfcs/text/0110-dynamic-components.md

 ## Drawbacks

-The biggest drawback of this feature is the historic abuse of dynamic component creation in the Lightning Platform.
+The biggest drawback of this feature is the historic abuse of dynamic imports in the Lightning Platform.
 We will add guardrails to prevent developers from shooting themselves in the foot.

 ## Alternatives